-Compound interest is the mechanism by which money grows on itself — each period's interest is added to the principal, and the next period's interest is calculated on that larger base.
-Whether you are evaluating a fixed deposit, planning an SIP, or understanding why a credit card balance spirals, the maths is identical.
-This guide walks through the formula, worked examples, a compounding frequency comparison, and the most common calculation mistakes.
+Compound interest is the mechanism by which money grows on itself: each period's interest gets added to the principal, and the next period's interest is calculated on that larger base.
+Whether you're sizing up a fixed deposit, planning an SIP, or trying to understand why a credit card balance spirals, the math underneath is identical.
+This guide walks through the formula, worked examples, a compounding frequency comparison, and the calculation mistakes people make most often.

 What You Need Before You Start